How to Train your Antivirus: RL-based Hardening through the Problem-Space: Evaluation

 \subsection{Results}

-In our experiments, we operate under 2 perturbation budgets: 1K and 2K.
-Each entry modification (addition, replacement, etc) counts as one perturbation, and given that the average size of a report in our dataset is \~1K entries, we consider these as very generous constraints.
-For the multiclass and binary models, Table \ref{tbl:results} reports the performance of the original model as well as the two different kinds of adversarial training we evaluate: Gradient-Based (GB) and our approach AutoRobust (AR).
-We make the following observations: \begin{itemize} \item[$\bullet$] While the initial model achieves excellent accuracy, it is excessively easy to evade it, often with as few as 10 modifications.
-This indicates that while the model picks up many useful features, these are brittle and not robust~\cite{ilyas2019adversarial}. \item[$\bullet$] Gradient-based adversarial training shows little potential in defending against problem-space adversaries.
-This can be explained intuitively: perturbations made with the gradient will most often map to either invalid or not useful areas of the feature space.
-It is strictly better to generate adversarial data using capabilities you want to defend against. \item[$\bullet$] After the 15 iteration training process, our approach can consistently reduce the ASR in the test set to 0, showing that it under this ML model plus adversarial capabilities paradigm, it is conceivable to fully defend against the latter. \item[$\bullet$] Furthermore, we observe that our approach is robust to hyperparameter selection (which are described in Appendix \ref{app:hyper}.
-Fig. \ref{fig:training} plots the mean and variance of ASR, C.Acc, and R.Acc for the 15 iterations and over multiple runs with various hyperparameters.
-A pretty consistent picture is painted: while C.Acc and R.Acc remain near 100\%, ASR eventually goes to 0. \item[$\bullet$] Surprisingly, adversarial training with GB or AR slightly increases the C.Acc of the binary model.
-This might appear counter-intuitive at first, as robustness and performance are typically in trade-off; note however that we do 15 more iterations of training compared to the original model where adversarial training can also function as a form of regularisation. \end{itemize}
+In our experiments we evaluate the robustness of two types of classification models: one binary to decide between malware and goodware, and one multiclass to decide between malware family.
+Our adversaries operate under 2 perturbation budgets, namely 1K and 2K, while each entry modification, be it addition or replacement, counts as one perturbation.
+Given that the average size of a report in our dataset is $\sim$1K entries, these can be considered very generous constraints.
+For the binary and multiclass settings, Table \ref{tbl:results} reports the performance of the original model as well as the two different kinds of adversarial training we evaluate: Gradient-Based (GB) and our approach AutoRobust (AR).
+From our empirical results we can make the following observations: \begin{itemize} \item[$\bullet$] While the initial non-adversarially trained model achieves excellent clean accuracy, it is excessively vulnerable to evasive attacks, often with as few as 10 modifications.
+This is a good indication that while the model initially picks up many useful discriminative features, these are brittle and decidedly not robust~\cite{ilyas2019adversarial}. \item[$\bullet$] Notably, gradient-based adversarial training shows little potential in defending against problem-space adversaries.
+This can be intuitively explained as perturbations based on the gradient of the model will frequently map to either invalid or uninformative areas of the feature-space that map to problem-space changes the adversary will be either unable or uninterested to do.
+In such domains it is therefore strictly preferable to generate adversarial examples using capabilities you want to defend against. \item[$\bullet$] During training we can observe that the ASR consistently drops over few iterations.
+After all 15 iterations are finished, the ASR in the hold-out test set is always 0, demonstrating that for this model and under these adversarial capabilities, it is conceivable to fully defend against the latter. \item[$\bullet$] Furthermore, we confirm that our approach is robust to hyperparameter selection, which is described in Appendix \ref{app:hyper}.
+Fig. \ref{fig:training} plots the mean and variance of ASR, C.Acc, and R.Acc for the 15 iterations and over multiple runs with different hyperparameters.
+While both C.Acc and R.Acc consistently remain near 100\%, ASR gradually depletes to near 0. \item[$\bullet$] Surprisingly, adversarial training with GB and AR slightly \textit{increases} the C.Acc of the binary model.
+This might appear counter-intuitive at first, as robustness and performance are typically in trade-off; note however that we do 15 more iterations of training compared to the vanilla model, where adversarial training can also function as a form of regularization. \item[$\bullet$] Finally, the model's transition from being outright vulnerable to fully robust indicates that it is imperative to perform adversarial training in any security critical domain where adversarial agency should be considered a given. \end{itemize}